stamen/media-harvesters/README.md

     DATABASE_URL=postgres://rancho@localhost:5432/rancho
     ```

 0. Each harvester works with their own specific tables and a shared `superunits` table.
-For example, running the command
+For example, the output tables
-`make db/instagram_cpad` would produce these output tables for CPAD park areas:
+that are generated to run the Instagram harvester for CPAD park areas are listed below.
+For more information about
+setting up the CPAD database read the section [Setting Up CPAD Superunits DB](#setting-up-cpad-superunits-db)

     ```bash
     # a table of CPAD superunit polygon geometries from a download CPAD shapefile